-Here are the COVID19 coronorovirus guidelines MOOERS REALTY follows for in-person, on-site real estate property listing showings.
+Here are the COVID19 coronarovirus guidelines MOOERS REALTY follows for in-person, on-site real estate property listing showings.

-BEFORE AN ACTUAL PHYSICAL HOUSE SHOWINGS DURING THE VIRUS PANDEMIC.
+BEFORE AN ACTUAL PHYSICAL HOUSE SHOWINGS DURING THE Coronavirus COVID19 VIRUS PANDEMIC.

-Check the date of this blog post and please realize COVID19 coronorovirus protocol will change depending on directives from the state of Maine in Augusta and from the Maine Association of REALTORS group.
+Check the date of this blog post and please realize COVID19 coronarovirus protocol will change depending on directives from the state of Maine in Augusta and from the Maine Association of REALTORS group.

 But hot off the press, this hunt and peck blog post to comply with the Governor's Executive order and local town of city mandated procedures.
 This is the latest from the Maine Association of REALTORS for licensed agents, broker showings and real estate procedures.